ahamez/protox/README.md

 Protox is a native Elixir library to work with Google's Protocol Buffers (aka protobuf), versions 2 and 3.

 This library passes all the tests of the conformance checker provided by Google.
-See the Conformance section for more information.
+See [Conformance](https://github.com/ahamez/protox#conformance) section for more information.

 # Prerequisites